kamaldeen91/qsp-modeling-with-python/README.md

 :pill:pqsp is a Python object oriented programming software used for simulating, analyzing and visualizing models of quantitative systems biology and pharmacology.

-The toolbox is developed by Kamaldeen - a postdoctoral researcher in the Jaline lab at Northwestern University.
+The toolbox is developed by Kamaldeen :soccer: - a postdoctoral researcher in the Jaline lab at Northwestern University.

 ## Installation
 To install the pqsp package, clone this repository and run